Amy Dru Stanley

-Amy Dru Stanley is an American historian.
+Amy Dru Stanley is an American historian of American history, women's history, and emancipation.

 Biography

 She graduated from Princeton University and from Yale University with a Ph.D.

 She taught at the University of California, Irvine.

 She teaches at the University of Chicago.

 She studies American history, centering on women, emancipation, and labor issues.
 She recently won a Quantrell Award from the University of Chicago for excellence in undergraduate teaching.

 On Valentine's Day, 1985 she was arrested, along with a group of local scholars and Stevie Wonder, during a protest against apartheid at the South African embassy in Washington, D.C.

 She is married to Craig Becker, who is the Co-General Counsel of the AFL-CIO, and resides in Washington, DC with him and their two sons.